The Hidden Beaches Of The Great Ocean Road Australia

 Along the way, you pass through beautiful farmlands and rugged cliffs that lead to the breath-taking views of this spectacular area.

-Our first time here we learnt that several dinosaur footprints were found in this area.
+On our first time here, we learnt that several dinosaur footprints were found in this area.

 This hidden beach has a plethora of wildlife and wild plants to take in.